-She is also dealing with her deadbeat Ex-husband and Kai’s father, Ronnie (Kendrick Sampson), who is in and out of jail, and their lives.
+She is also dealing with her deadbeat ex-husband and Kai’s father, Ronnie (Kendrick Sampson), who is in and out of jail, and their lives.
 He begs her for another chance, but she isn’t sure he is genuine.
 Turquoise and her mother (Lori Hayes) have a fractured relationship.
 Her mother is an alcoholic who’s been drinking since Turquoise was a child and uses church as a crutch for her drunken behavior, but badgers Turquoise on her poor choices while choosing not to reflect on her own.
 Everyone wants something from Turquoise—they treat her like property.
 It’s not like she’s uneducated, in fact she’s extremely smart.
-It is unclear why she didn’t finish college, but the audience can surmise it’s because she had a child at a young age.
-All she wants is something to call her own, but she isn’t sure what that is yet.
-All knows is that she is resourceful and determined to build a different life for her and Kai.
+It is unclear why she didn’t finish college, but the audience surmises it’s because she had a child at a young age.
+All she wants is something to call her own, but doesn’t know what that is yet.
+What we do know is she is determined to build a different life for her and Kai.